manojbhardwaj1/nse500-quant-swing-trading/README.md

 app_file: "app.py"
 license: "mit"
 ---
-## **📈 Quantitative Swing Trading System — NSE 500 (Python)**
+## **🧬 NSE 500 Systematic Quantitative Analysis Pipeline**

-## **This project is designed to be fully reproducible.
-Clone the repository, install dependencies, and run `trading_system.py` to generate daily NSE500 scan reports.**
+## **A production-grade framework for mathematical signal extraction and systematic risk modeling using Python.**

 **🔍 Project Overview**
-This project is a rule-based quantitative swing trading system built using Python and NSE 500 equity data.
+This project is a modular quantitative research framework built to extract systematic signals from NSE 500 equity data.
+The system implements vectorized mathematical transformations, validates regime-aware signals, and manages portfolio state through a structured risk-engine.
-The system scans the market daily, identifies high-probability long trades, manages open positions with predefined risk rules, and stores portfolio state persistently.

 ## 🚀 Live Demo (Interactive)
 This project includes an interactive web interface built using **Gradio**. <br>